 Deferred Tax Valuation Allowances.
 We provide a valuation allowance on our deferred tax assets to the extent we consider it to be more likely than not that we will be unable to realize all or part of such assets.
 Our future realization of our deferred tax assets depends on many factors, including our ability to generate taxable income within the period during which temporary differences reverse or before our tax loss carry-forwards expire, the outlook for the Chinese economy and overall outlook for our industry.
 We consider these factors at each balance sheet date and determine whether valuation allowances are necessary.
-As of December 31, 2008, 2009 and 2010, we recorded deferred tax assets of RMB9 million, RMB23 million and RMB37 million (US\$6 million), respectively.
+As of December 31, 2009, 2010 and 2011, we recorded deferred tax assets of RMB23 million, RMB37 million and RMB40 million (US\$6 million), respectively.
 If, however, unexpected events occur in the future that would prevent us from realizing all or a portion of our net deferred tax assets, an adjustment would result in a charge to income in the period in which such determination was made.
-As of December 31, 2009 and 2010, it is more likely than not that the deferred tax assets resulting from the net operating losses of certain subsidiary will not be realized.
+As of December 31, 2009, 2010 and 2011, it is more likely than not that the deferred tax assets resulting from the net operating losses of certain subsidiary will not be realized.
 Hence, we recorded valuation allowance against our gross deferred tax assets in order to reduce the deferred tax assets to the amount that is more likely than not to be realized.
-If events were to occur in the future that would be made to the deferred tax assets that would increase income for the period when those events occurred.
+If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets that would increase income for the period when those events occurred.

 Allowance for doubtful accounts.
 Accounts receivable are recorded at the invoiced amount and do not bear interest.
-We provide a general provision for doubtful accounts for the outstanding trade receivable balances based on historical experience and information available.
+We review on a periodic basis for doubtful accounts for the outstanding trade receivable balances based on historical experience and information available.
 Additionally, we make specific bad debt provisions based on (i) our specific assessment of the collectibility of all significant accounts; and (ii) any specific knowledge we have acquired that might indicate that an account is uncollectible.
 The facts and circumstances of each account may require us to use substantial judgment in assessing its collectibility.
-As of the end of December 31, 2008, 2009 and 2010, the allowance for doubtful accounts was RMB12 thousand, RMB3.6 million and RMB5.7 million (US\$0.9 million), respectively.
+As of the end of December 31, 2009, 2010 and 2011, the allowance for doubtful accounts was RMB3.6 million, RMB5.7 million and RMB5.0 million (US\$0.8 million), respectively.